Flag of the Romani people: Rotaru episode

 Early in the Cold War era, ethnic symbolism experienced a resurgence.
 Active in 1945–1948, the United Gypsy Organization in Bulgaria used a "red [flag] with two white fields and with a triangle in the middle."
 A rival Bulgarian Romani body, called Ekipe, mentioned both the Romani state and the Romani national flag in its charter, though it failed to describe the latter in sufficient detail.
 In 1946, Kwiek, having survived in Holocaust in hiding, returned to regular life in the Polish People's Republic.
 He renounced his claim to the Romani throne, as well as his itinerant lifestyle, and asked instead to be recognized as "President".
 Writer Jerzy Ficowski, who identifies him as "Rudolf Kwiek", reports that he was still a monarch to his followers, having been reconfirmed as such with a ceremony in Bydgoszcz; also according to Ficowski, the Kwiek royal seal was "a crow holding a ring in its beak."
-From 1955, a "flag of the Gypsies" represents Romani pilgrims to the Sanctuary of Our Lady of Lourdes.
+From 1955, a "flag of the Gypsies" has represented Romani pilgrims to the Sanctuary of Our Lady of Lourdes.
 It is described as a sixteen-ray comet on a field of starry blue with the effigies of Christ and the Virgin Mary.
 The item is explained in more detail as a "grand flag of the night, carrying the Star of the Magi", though other sources have "a yellow sun shining on a blue field."

-Meanwhile, the bicolor flag had surfaced, or it was being revived, by Ionel Rotaru.
+Meanwhile, the bicolor flag had either resurfaced or was being revived by Ionel Rotaru.
 According to Liégeois' interviewees in the Romani community, he was "not at all a Gypsy, but rather a Romanian", and acted mainly as a confidence artist; he had authored novels which reportedly showed his fascist sympathies.
 From his place of refuge in France, Rotaru envisaged the creation of a Romani state, now named "Romanestan", and he showed its flag to journalist Nico Rost.
 Several accounts suggest that he originally obtained recognition as "Voivode" by 75,000 Romanies at Ankara, in December 1958.
 On May 24, 1959, he crowned himself at Enghien-les-Bains as "Vaïda Voëvod III", Supreme Leader of the Ursari tribe (though explicitly not as the "King of the Gypsies"), and formed a nucleus of the International Romani Union.
 This group earned recognition from the Kwieks (who had also escaped to France), and established its first local chapter in Poland.